Atlético Morelia: Beginnings

-The 1978–1979 season thrust Morelia into contention for promotion; in 1980, Atlético Morelia played under manager Diego Malta who helped his team towards the Mexico Championship and finally promotion to the Primera División in 1981.
+The 1978–1979 season thrust Morelia into contention for promotion; Ortiz acquired the team and strengthened its position in the league, Nicandro Ortiz as chairman in 1980, Atlético Morelia played under manager Diego Malta who helped his team towards the Mexico Championship and finally promotion to the Primera División in 1981.

 In 1986 before the World Cup in Mexico Atletico Morelia played friendlies against Germany Losing 2-1 and against the URSS again losing 4-1.

 In 1996 the major broadcast company TV Azteca bought the team.

-By 2000 the club started playing under the Monarcas moniker.
+In 1999 the club started playing under the name Club Monarcas Morelia.

 Although the team had played Mexican professional football for 70 years, it had never won a first division tournament until winter 2000, when the club raised the cup after beating Toluca on penalties.
 The team was crowned champions away in the Bombonera Stadium.
-The Morelos Stadium has never been the site of its team winning a final.
 On the day after the victory, a crowd that some estimate at 100 thousand people welcomed the team as it paraded along Morelia's main avenue, Avenida Madero on their way to the stadium where the crowd congregated as the team raised the cup and the fans congratulated the team for its first ever first division trophy.

 After missing the playoffs for three consecutive tournaments, Morelia finished in third place in the general table in the Apertura 2009.
 Morelia defeated Santos Laguna in the first round, 4–2 on aggregate.
 Morelia was then defeated by Cruz Azul in a semi-final that was filled with controversy due to Cruz Azul player Joel Huiqui intentionally using his hand to hit the ball away and prevent Morelia midfielder Wilson Tíago from scoring.
 (Huiqui later played for Morelia.)
 With a 2–1 aggregate score, Morelia was eliminated.
 Morelia qualified for the 2010 Copa Libertadores by ending in third place in the classification phase.
 It was the second time that Morelia participated in the Copa Libertadores, the first being in 2002.
 Morelia was the Runner-up of the Clausura 2011, after a hard-fought final against Pumas.
 Pumas won the tie 3–2 on aggregate, taking the trophy home.

 In 2010, Morelia became the SuperLiga champion, with a 2–1 victory in the finals over the New England Revolution in which Miguel Sabah scored both Morelia goals.

 On November 5, 2013 Monarcas Morelia won their first Copa MX title in a 3–3 match that went to penalties, where they would take the victory.
 This title also allowed them to participate in the inaugural edition Supercopa MX, which they won against Tigres UANL with a global score of 5–4.